Skip to content

 Note

 If your default profile connects to an HPC cluster, then Blackfish will attempt to set up the remote host at this point.
-If you're unable to connect to the HPC server, then profile creation will fail and you'll need to re-run the blackfish init command or create a profile with blackfish profile create (see below).
+Profile creation will fail if you're unable to connect to the HPC server and you'll need to re-run the blackfish init command or create a profile with blackfish profile create (see below).

 Models and Images